-- a signed memo indicating the purpose of reservation/purchase; location and date; - original and/or electronic receipts indicating payment - in some cases, a copy of the conference program cover and a copy of the page with your name to substantiate your participation
+- a signed memo indicating the purpose of travel/purchase, location and date(s); - if registration is for a conference, include a copy of the registration form that indicates what was included (i.e., meals); - original and/or electronic receipts indicating payment; - in some cases, a copy of the conference program cover and a copy of the page with your name to substantiate your participation.

 Please tape receipts on plain paper in chronological order.
 The payment of reimbursements usually takes 4-6 weeks.
-In order to avoid mishaps, confusion and delay in your reimbursement, it is best to contact Sandra Hill for exact procedures prior to submitting materials.
+In order to avoid mishaps, confusion and delay in your reimbursement, it is best to contact Joann Schroeder for exact procedures prior to submitting materials.